SasView/sasmodels/doc/developer/calculator.rst

 par_offset[pd_par[n]].
 Polydisperse parameters should be stored in decreasing order of length for highest efficiency.

-We limit the number of polydisperse dimensions to MAX_PD (currently 4).
+We limit the number of polydisperse dimensions to MAX_PD (currently 4), though some models may have fewer if they have fewer polydisperse parameters.
 This cuts the size of the structure in half compared to allowing a separate polydispersity for each parameter.
 This will help a little bit for models with large numbers of parameters, such as the onion model.

 Parameters may be coordinated.
 That is, we may have the value of one parameter depend on a set of other parameters, some of which may be